mikeshtro/angular-for-backenders/NOTES.md

 ## Dependency injection

-### Singleton services
+### Http and singleton services

+- Setup http
+  - provideHttpClient
+  - npm ng generate service core/coffee
+  - inject HttpClient using c# constructor, primary constructor, inject function
+- What is an observable (pipeline)
+- Get data and manually subscribe
+  - manually subscribe with unsubscribe
+  - manually subscribe with takeUntil
+  - manually subscribe with takeUntilDestroyed
+- Get data with async pipe

+### State management

 - Creating singleton service
-- Injecting using inject function
-- Injection using constructor

-### State management

 - State management using singleton service
 - How to use state management
 - Component provider and local state management